In-Home Supportive Services (IHSS)

-The In-Home Supportive Services (IHSS) program provides services to Medi-Cal eligible aged, blind or disabled individuals, including children, that assist them to remain safely in their own homes as an alternative to out-of-home care.
-IHSS is the largest home and community–based program available in California and is a core component of the state’s long-term care system.
+The In-Home Supportive Services (IHSS) program provides homecare services to Medi-Cal eligible aged, blind or individuals with disabilities, including children, to assist them to remain safely in their own homes as an alternative to out-of-home care.

 Types of services may include help with preparing meals, bathing, dressing, laundry, shopping or transportation.
 Some types of paramedical services may also be provided, such as wound care.
 IHSS can also provide protective supervision for people who need their provider to watch them for unsafe behavior such as wandering outside and getting lost.